PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Preliminaries

 \subsection{Differential Privacy}

-\textit{Differential privacy} (DP)~\cite{dwork2006calibrating} was originated for the data privacy protection scenarios, where a trusted data curator collects data from individual users, perturbs the aggregated results, and then publishes them.
+Differential Privacy (DP)~\cite{dwork2006calibrating} was originated for the data privacy protection scenarios, where a trusted data curator collects data from individual users, perturbs the aggregated results, and then publishes them.
 Intuitively, DP guarantees that any single sample from the dataset has a limited impact on the output.
-Formally, DP can be defined as follows:

 \begin{definition}[$\varepsilon$-Differential Privacy] {An algorithm $\mathcal{A}$ satisfies $\varepsilon$-differential privacy ($\varepsilon$-DP), where $\varepsilon>0$, if and only if for any two neighboring datasets $D$ and $D^{\prime}$, and for any possible output set $O$, we have}